 Why L.O.
 Eye Care?

-Your personalized procedure begins with an initial exam to ensure that you are a good candidate for successful LASIK surgery.
-Next, you'll meet the doctor who will perform your laser procedure and he will personally examine your eyes.
-Your doctor and surgical counselor will work together to make sure that all of your questions are answered and your concerns are addressed.
+L.O.
+Eye Care's six LASIK surgeons, Stuart Landay, M.D., Kevin Liu, D.O., John Mackovjak, M.D., and Matthew Yeomans, M.D. are committed to providing you with the highest level of care.
+That is why your personalized procedure begins with an initial exam to ensure that you are a good candidate for successful LASIK surgery.
+Next, you'll meet the surgeon who will perform your laser procedure and he or she will personally examine your eyes and outline the risks and benefits of surgery.
+You will sit down with the surgical counselor who will walk you through the surgical process.
+Your doctor and the surgical counselor will work together to make sure that all of your questions are answered and your concerns are addressed.

 More than 30% of our LASIK patients are referred from friends and family who have received services at L.O.
 Eye Care.
 We consider that to be a great compliment and a glowing endorsement of our standard of care.

 Did You Know...

 We've been in business for over 50 years – and you can be assured we'll be around for 50 more to continue our care of your eyes!